 Many of the decisions concerning New Zealand’s national teams, domestic competitions, financial management and rugby traditions can only be made by a vote of the Board.

 In October 2017 it was decided to transition over a three-year period to a Board comprising three Elected Board Members, three Appointed Board Members, and three Nominated Board Members.
 Nominated Board Members are to be nominated by Provincial Unions or the NZ Māori Rugby Board, then appointed by the Appointments and Remuneration Committee, and the first appointment was made in April 2018.
-The last elected position to be replaced by a nominated position will be decided at the 2020 AGM to complete the transition.
-Mark Robinson will also vacate his Board position to take up the role of CEO in January 2020 and will also be replaced at the 2020 AGM.
+The last elected position to be replaced by a nominated position was decided at the 2020 AGM to complete the transition.

 One of the Nominated Board Member positions must be filled by a representative of Māori, and that person is automatically appointed as NZR Representative on the New Zealand Māori Rugby Board.

 All Board Members must resign from, and be independent of, any Provincial Union office.

 The Chair of the Board is Brent Impey.
 He has held the Chair since 31 May 2021.